-6.18.1 Using the diagnosis port
+6.18.1 Using the USB port

-A USB connection is not a waterproof plug connection.
-Any moisture penetrating through the USB port may trigger a short circuit in the control panel.
+Any moisture penetrating through the USB port may trigger a short circuit in the on-board computer.

-- Never connect an external device. - Regularly check the position of the rubber cover on the USB port and adjust it as necessary.
+Regularly check the position of the rubber cover on the USB port and adjust it as necessary.